 Melly Shum Hates Her Job (1990) Ken Lum

-On the facade of Witte de With art center, the smiling face of Melly Shum is a familiar part of the street scene.
-Since 1990, the Ken Lum billboard has been hanging on the side wall.
-It is an unprecedentedly long exposure for a billboard.
+On the facade of the Witte de With art center, Melly Shum's smiling face is a familiar part of the street scene.
+Ken Lum's billboard has been hanging on the side wall since 1990.
+It is an unprecedented long exposure for a billboard.
 The combination of language and image plays a major role in much of Ken Lum's work.
-Halfway through the 80, Lum became known for work in which he combined portraits with abstract logos and text.
+In the mid-80s Lum became known for his work in which he combined portraits with abstract logos and text.
 Placed side by side, the fake logos had a special effect on the portrait photos.
 The people in the photo were no longer individuals but representatives of a brand.
 The work asks questions about identity.
-To what extent do brands determine the identity of modern man?
-Ken Lum does not advertise, but his billboard does contain a 'message'.
-He provides insight into the codes of advertising.
+To what extent do brands determine the identity of modern people?
+Ken Lum doesn't advertise, but his billboard does contain a 'message'.
+He makes the codes of advertising transparent.
 By using the stereotypical design of advertising, he shows how ingrained our viewing habits are.
-We automatically make a connection between the text 'Melly Shum hates her job'and the image, which makes us feel attracted by the direct language.
+We automatically make a connection between the text 'Melly Shum hates her job'and the image, through which we feel addressed by the direct language.
 But is this lady Melly Shum?
-Is Melly Shum an existing person?
-Because there is no telephone number, website, price or product on the board, only the contradiction between image and text remains.
-Unlike advertising, this artwork does not provide answers, but it only raises questions.
-In 1990, Ken Lum had a large solo exhibition at the Witte de With art center.
+Is Melly Shum an Existing Person?
+Since no phone number, website, price or product is listed on the sign, only the contradiction between image and text remains.
+Unlike advertising, this work of art does not provide answers, it merely raises questions.
+In 1990 Ken Lum had a major solo exhibition at the Witte de With art center.
 Since then, the billboard has been hanging on the side wall of the building.
 Over the years it has been replaced several times by a new one.
-At the end of 2007 it was decided in consultation with Witte de With to include the work in the International Sculpture Collection.
-The work remains the property of the artist and has been given on loan to Witte de With.
+At the end of 2007, in consultation with Witte de With, it was decided to include the work in the International Sculpture Collection.
+The work remains the property of the artist and has been loaned to Witte de With.
 For more information: Sculpture International Rotterdam.

 Kenneth Robert Lum (Vancouver, Canada - 1956) works with painting, sculpture and photography on a conceptual oeuvre that often deals with issues of identity in relation to language, portraiture and spatial politics.
-His language paintings from the 80 years on are based on the forms and fonts of the advertising, of which he makes illegible works in a non-existent language, in which form and color determine.
-He has received various prizes for his work.
+His language paintings from the 80s are based on the shapes and fonts of advertising, from which he makes illegible works in a non-existent language, in which shape and color are decisive.
+He has received several awards for his work.